How to Set Up a Business in Uruguay in 6 Steps

 Yes, 100% ownership is permitted.

-What is the Uruguay Company Tax ID?
+What is the name for a Uruguayan Company Tax ID?

 The Uruguay Company Tax ID is known as RUT (Registro Único Tributario), which translates in English to Single Tax Registration a unique identification number for tax purposes in Uruguay.